PapaChaos/Mekken/Readme.md

 # Mekken

 An multiplayer arena game made in Unity as a Interactive Media class project for technical direction.
 The purpose of the game is to knock the enemy opponent.
-This was made during a 4 week course.
+This was made during a 4 week course.<br />
-*John Klima was the professor during this course and did the main programming and had a hand in every decision.*
+**John Klima was the professor during this course and did the main programming and had a hand in every decision.**<br />
-*Note: Everyone had to contribute some code during this project.*
+**Note: Everyone had to contribute some code during this project.**

 ## Project Members